pepitooo/OpenSCAD_leds_support/README.md

 -----

-I will unsold led from the light, then insert all in 4 different supports and connect with the wire to the light as a "power supply"
+I will unsold led from the light,

+then insert all in 4 different support,

+and connect with the wire to the light as a "power supply"

 3D views